 The Master of Science in Nursing is distributed among core, support, and nursing specialty courses.
-36-44 semester hour program (depending on sequence chosen).
+34-44 semester hour program (depending on sequence chosen).

 All students must successfully complete a synthesis project within the specified capstone course from each sequence.

-NUR 477 (https://coursefinder.illinoisstate.edu/NUR/477/) is the capstone course identified for the Family Nurse Practitioner sequence, NUR 483 (https://coursefinder.illinoisstate.edu/NUR/483/) is the capstone course identified for the Leadership and Management (NLM) sequence.
+NUR 477 (https://coursefinder.illinoisstate.edu/NUR/477/) is the capstone course identified for the Family Nurse the Leadership and Management (NLM) sequence.
 Those students interested in research and doctoral study may choose to complete a thesis that would result in additional degree hours.